nivoc/dotfiles/README.markdown

 this script in `bin/`.

 ## Thanks
-I forked Zach Holman's excellent dotfiles a couple of years ago.
+I forked Zach Holman's excellent dotfiles some time ago.
 If you're interested in the philosophy behind why projects like these are awesome, you might want to [read his post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).